asmuth-archive/libsmatrix/README.md

 libsmatrix
 ==========

-a sparse matrix data structure. we use this to run a recommendation engine with roughly 10 million recommendable items and hundreds of million of input data points. it features two modes of operation:
+A memory-efficient sparse matrix data structure.
+We use this to run a Collaborative Filterng recommendation engine.
+It is thread-safe and features two modes of operation:

-+ a memory-only mode in which all data is kept in main memory, we use this for matrices with up to ~40GB in size and it is lightning fast.
++ A memory-only mode in which all data is kept in main memory

-+ a hybrid memory/disk mode in which only a pool of recently/frequently used records is kept in memory. use this to handle datasets larger than your available main memory. in this mode, the data is also persisted across restarts.
++ A hybrid memory/disk mode in which only a pool of recently/frequently used records is kept in memory.
+Use this to handle datasets larger than your available main memory.
+In this mode, the data is also persisted across restarts.

+*No big-data bullshit*

+We are using this code for "small-data" datasets, i.e. up to 200 million input data points, 13 million recommandable items and tens of millions of users in 40GB in-memory matrices.
+If your data is actually much bigger (measured in terrabytes, not gigabytes) this library is nothing for you.

 API